 Star Of India

-In 1884 a young stowaway still in his teens by the name of John Campbell was discovered and put to work.
-One day soon after, Campbell lost his footing high in the rigging and fell 100 feet to the deck, crushing both legs.
-He survived three more days before he died and was buried at sea.
-Visitors sometimes report feeling a cold hand touching them when near the mast where Campbell fell.
+In 1884 a young stowaway by the name of John Campbell was discovered on the Star of India.
+Instead of throwing him overboard, they put him to work on the ship.
+One day, Campbell lost his footing high in the rigging and fell 100 feet to the deck, crushing both of his legs.
+Three days later, he died in agony and was buried at sea.

+His ghost is said to haunt the ship and visitors sometimes report feeling a cold hand touching them whenever they are near the mast where Campbell fell.
 Sometimes the smell of fresh-baked bread seems to come from the ship’s galley, though the stove has been cold for many years.
 Even when the ship sits still in the water, pots and pans above the stove have been seen to move.

-A cold spot is often felt near the chain locker located toward the bow of the ship.
+There is a chain locker located toward the bow of the ship.
 The heavy anchor chain goes below the deck into a dark storage area.
-A Chinese crewman was in the locker at one time when he shouldn’t have been.
+Once there was a Chinese crewman who was in the locker when he shouldn’t have been.
+The other sailors were preparing to start a sea voyage and were pushing raising the anchor and stowing the anchor chain.
+They didn’t know that their crewmate was in the chain locker below.